 The Procter & Gamble Company (P&G) boasts dozens of billion-dollar brands for home, hair, and health.
-The world's largest maker of consumer packaged goods divides its business into two global units: Beauty and Grooming and Household Care.
+The world's largest maker of consumer packaged goods divides its business into five global segments.
 The company also makes pet food, water filters, and over-the-counter acid-reflux medication.
 About two dozen of P&G's brands are billion-dollar sellers, including Always, Braun, Crest, Fusion, Gillette, Head & Shoulders, Mach3, Olay, Oral-B, Pantene, and Wella in the beauty and grooming segment, as well as Bounty, Charmin, Dawn, Downy, Duracell, Gain, Iams, Pampers, and Tide in the household care segment.
 P&G's hundreds of brands are available in more than 180 countries.

 P&G, which has slowed its M&A activity during the past year, makes select acquisitions to serve its strategy.
 To boost its largest business segment, the consumer products giant bought Sara Lee's European air-freshener business Ambi Pur in 2010 for €320 million ($470 million).
 Ambi Pur products include plug-in and stand-by air fresheners, aerosol sprays, and toilet cleaners.
 With Ambi Pur's presence in more than 80 countries, the deal helps P&G extend its global presence.
 P&G also acquired Natura Pet Products, a California-based maker of holistic and natural pet foods, in 2010.
 Its pet foods, marketed under the Evo, Healthwise, Innova, and Karma brands, are primarily sold through specialty pet stores and veterinarian offices in the US and Canada.
 Adding Natura strengthens P&G's lineup of holistic and natural pet food products, as well as complements its Iams and Eukanuba brands.
 To further invest in its men's products portfolio established through its Gillette acquisition, P&G purchased The Art of Shaving, a high-end brand of men's shaving and skin care products, and Zirh men's skincare and shaving products.

 Part of what fuels growth at P&G is the proceeds generated through the sale of existing non-core businesses.
-P&G existed its snacks business when it sold off its Pringles canned-chip brand to Kellogg in mid-2012 in a $2.7 billion all-cash deal.
+Most recently, the company announced the sale of its MDVIP personalized health care business to private equity firm Summit Partners.
+P&G exited its snacks business when it sold off its Pringles canned-chip brand to Kellogg in mid-2012 in a $2.7 billion all-cash deal.
 (Earlier plans to sell the chip business to Diamond Foods fell through under the weight of an internal accounting scandal.)
 Other brands chopped from P&G's portfolio include: Max Factor (which P&G stopped selling in the US in 2010 to free up retail shelf space for more popular brands), Noxzema (which P&G sold to Alberto-Culver in 2008 but retained the business in parts of Western Europe), and Infusium 23 hair care (which it sold to Helen of Troy).
 (At the end of 2011 P&G also sold its PUR water purification products business to Helen of Troy.)
 P&G kicked its coffee habit in 2008 by selling the Folgers business to The J. M. Smucker Company in an all-stock transaction valued at more than $3 billion.
 The deal comprised P&G's entire coffee business, including Folgers and Millstone, as well as its licensing agreement with Dunkin' Donuts to distribute that company's coffee.
 P&G also sold off most of its 60-year old Zest soap brand in 2011 to High Ridge Brands, a portfolio company of private equity firm Brynwood Partners.
 The deal included the rights to sell Zest bar soap and body wash in the US, Canada, and the Caribbean.
 P&G retained the rights to sell Zest in the Philippines, the Middle East, and Latin America -- areas of the world the company is counting on for growth.
 (P&G has also retained the rights to the Olean brand and technology.)

 Sales and Marketing

 Along with its vast stable of brands, P&G each year invests mightily in advertising its products.
-In 2012 the company spent $9.3 billion on advertising expenses.
+In 2013 the company spent $9.7 billion on advertising expenses, up from 2012's $9.3 billion.
 (Even during the recession, P&G in 2009 shelled out some $7.4 billion for ads.)
 The company supports its products through advertising, promotions, and other marketing vehicles as it works to build brand awareness.
-Since the über acquisition of near-equal behemoth Gillette, P&G has seen the marriage of the two giants as offering it increased and sustained bargaining power against the likes of Wal-Mart (which accounts for about 14% of P&G's annual sales) in the US and Aldi in Europe, as those two companies delve deeper into private labeling and cost-conscious positioning.
+Since the über acquisition of near-equal behemoth Gillette, P&G has seen the marriage of the two giants as offering it increased and sustained bargaining power against the likes of Wal-Mart (which accounted for about 14% of P&G's 2013 sales) in the US and Aldi in Europe, as those two companies delve deeper into private labeling and cost-conscious positioning.
 The P&G-Gillette entity also flexes more muscle in media spending negotiations.

 P&G hasn't always been on top.
 The company reached its lofty spot as the world's largest consumer products company in 2005 through one of its boldest moves -- buying Boston-based The Gillette Company for about $57 billion.
 Overnight, the ambitious deal gave P&G the golden ticket to leapfrog over former #1 supplier Unilever.
 P&G's purchase of Gillette added well-known complementary brands to its already vast portfolio, such as Gillette razors and blades, Duracell batteries, Oral-B oral care items, and Braun appliances.
 Because some of the two companies' brands competed (such as P&G's Old Spice and Crest vs. Gillette's Right Guard and Oral-B), P&G was required to divest certain assets to satisfy antitrust regulators.
 (It sold its SpinBrush business to Church & Dwight for $75 million and its 33-year-old Sure brand in 2006 to Najafi Companies' Innovative Brands.
 Gillette also sold its Right Guard, Soft & Dri, and Dry Idea brands to Henkel's Dial Corporation.)
 Also, CBS in 2010 canceled P&G's last on-air soap opera As The World Turns (ATWT) after 54 years on television.
 The final episode of ATWT aired on September 17, 2010.
 Previously, through its partnership with CBS, P&G produced Guiding Light (which began as a radio program in 1937) until September 2009.
 Television soap operas, which are relatively expensive to produce, are a dying breed as viewership declines and networks favor cheaper game, reality, and TV talk shows.
 Both ATWT and Guiding Light were made by P&G subsidiary TeleNext Media, which was established in 1933 to produce programming to promote its soap and laundry detergents.